 To be able to get the most out of your audio components and devices, look for an RCA cable with gold-plated connectors.
 These are excellent at delivering great detailed sound with zero to minimal noise and distortion.

 No tension of oxidizing.
 Other than this type, the rest of the cables oxidize after using for one or two years.
-That makes those cables vulnerable and makes the signal poorest.
+That makes those audio cables vulnerable and the signal poorest.

 But gold plating does not do such, and it ensures a good and stable connection keeping the conductivity moderate.
 The cable also remains corrosion and rust-free for ages.